- Chart

 Bid-Ask Spread

-The bid-ask spread may be wider than more liquid ETFs, increasing the cost of frequent trading.
+The bid-ask spread for PMND can be wider than more liquid ETFs, which may increase trading costs for investors.

 Market Dynamics